 HER2 is a type of protein known as a kinase.
 Kinases are proteins in cells that receive signals to prompt the cell to grow, divide or die.
 Therapies that block kinases are called kinase inhibitors.
 Whilst monoclonal antibodies block the HER2 receptor by binding to it outside the cell, kinase inhibitors block the pathway within the cell.
 This means that if they receive a signal that the cell should divide or grow, the protein cannot carry it out.

 Lapatinib (Tykerb®) was the first kinase inhibitor available and may be used as an oral drug for secondary breast cancer for people who have previously been treated with trastuzumab.
 Considering the results of further studies, lapatinib is no longer recommended by NICE and is not suggested to be used alongside aromatase inhibitors for first-line treatment in menopausal women20.
 This is due to the additional adverse effects caused through the combined therapy that outweighed potential benefits.
-Instead, chemotherapy and trastuzumab and chemotherapy are suggested as standard treatment of care.
+Instead, chemotherapy and trastuzumab are suggested as standard treatment of care.

 Neratinib (Nerlynx®) are oral pills used in early-stage breast cancer.
-They will be given it if they still have cancer cells after neoadjuvant (before surgery) chemotherapy and have completed having trastuzumab less than a year ago21.
+They will be given if they still have cancer cells after neoadjuvant (before surgery) chemotherapy and have completed having trastuzumab less than a year ago21.

 It could also be given along with the chemo drug capecitabine to treat people with secondary disease, typically after at least two other anti-HER2 targeted drugs have been tried.
 This is still under review and should be decided by the end of 2021 by NICE22.